Basic Time Series Plots

 linewidth=(float) Thickness of plotted line

-For example, checking out the cpid's for a 24hour Clyde FITACF file:
+For example, this plot shows the cpids in a 24hour Clyde FITACF file:

 plt.title("20180101, Beam 7, CLY")